SSWConsulting/SSW.Rules.Content/rules/powerpoint-comments/rule.md

 2. **Replying to Comments:** If you're responding to feedback, use the 'Reply' feature within the comment to maintain a threaded conversation.
 This keeps the discussion organized and easy to follow.

-3. **Convert Comments to Tasks:** When reviewing comments, identify action items and assign them to team members by tagging them in the reply and ticking off the 'Assign to: xx' box.
+3. **Convert Comments to Tasks:** When reviewing comments, identify action items and assign them to team members by tagging them in the reply and ticking off the 'Assign to:' box.

 ![](assign-task.png)